hueypeard/rust-k8s-demo/README.md

 **QED** - Go to [http://localhost](http://localhost).
 See [setup.md](setup.md) for more options for development setup.

+## Customising this template
+- [] Modify the authors key of frontendservice/Cargo.toml
+- [] Modify the authors key of quotationservice/Cargo.toml
+- [] Modify the copyright of LICENSE

 ## Todo

 - [ ] Features and boilerplate from https://github.com/EmbarkStudios/opensource-template